nwindmeyer/Gastric_Cancer_Datasets/Code/gse62254_explore_data.md

     ##    Diffuse Intestinal      Mixed
     ##        142        150          8

-Can "attach" clinical data to make the variables more accessible:
+Can “attach” clinical data to make the variables more accessible:

 ``` r
 attach(gse62254_clinDat)